databricks/koalas/docs/source/user_guide/faq.rst

 ----------------------------

 This project is currently in beta and is rapidly evolving.
-We plan to do weekly releases at this stage.
+We plan to do bi-weekly releases at this stage.
 You should expect the following differences:

  - some functions may be missing.
 Please create a GitHub issue if your favorite function is not yet supported.
 We also document all the functions that are not yet supported in the `missing directory <https://github.com/databricks/koalas/tree/master/databricks/koalas/missing>`_.